Open data plan

-In addition, Stacey will facilitate the review and evaluation of this plan on an annual basis.
+The Assistant Director for Data and Technology will facilitate the review and evaluation of this plan on an annual basis.
 Revisions will be proposed to the OFM Management Team whenever necessary.

 This plan is based upon the following definitions provided in OCIO’s open data policy.

 Data means final versions of statistical or factual information that:

 - are in alphanumeric form reflected in a list, table, graph, chart, or other nonnarrative form, that can be digitally transmitted or processed;

 - are regularly created or maintained by or on behalf of an agency and controlled by such agency; and

 - record a measurement, transaction, or determination related to the mission of the agency.

 Data set is a named collection of related records maintained on a storage device, with the collection containing data organized or formatted in a specific or prescribed way, often in tabular form.